-- BEFORE LOADING THE TRAILER FOR THE FIRST TIME, YOU MUST VERIFY ITS CARGO CAPACITY: - You MUST WEIGH the EMPTY TRAILER.
-Subtract the weight of the EMPTY TRAILER from the MAXIMUM LOADED TRAILER WEIGHT (GVWR) - (see VIN / SERIAL NO. tag).
-3. DO NOT LOAD TRAILER BEYOND VERIFIED CARGO CAPACITY.
+- BEFORE LOADING THE TRAILER FOR THE FIRST TIME, YOU MUST VERIFY ITS CARGO CAPACITY - You MUST WEIGH the EMPTY TRAILER.
+Subtract the weight of the EMPTY TRAILER from the MAXIMUM LOADED TRAILER WEIGHT (GVWR) - DO NOT LOAD TRAILER BEYOND VERIFIED CARGO CAPACITY.